The quantum tropical vertex: Integrality results and conjectures

-We fix a choice of twisted quantum scattering diagram in each equivalence class by considering as distinct rays with different $P$-directions and by merging rays with coinciding supports and with the same $P$-direction.
+We fix a choice of twisted quantum scattering diagram in each equivalence class by considering to be distinct rays with different $P$-directions and by merging rays with coinciding supports and with the same $P$-direction.